MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

   <img src="/assets/images/modelsfromscratch/transformer_pytorch_first_long_train.png" style="width:60%;" />
 </div>

-a loss of 1.78 corresponds to model that can't decide between about six tokens for its output (`e**1.78 ~ 6`).
-I understand that Production LLM's, especially for structured coding - get to under two tokens.
+A loss of 1.78 corresponds to a model that can't decide between about six tokens for its output (`e**1.78 ~ 6`).
+Production LLMs, especially for structured coding - get to under two tokens.

 ### Prompt Evaluations
 The model was prompted every so often to complete

-*  Some code from the pytorch repo
+*  A code snippet from the PyTorch repo
-*  Some new code from this project
+*  A code snippet from this project

 At epoch 8, step 3,120 - when the best validation loss is obtained, the prompt results were (using a temperature of 0.7)